 There was a time when online bachelor's degrees were seen as nothing but slips of worthless paper from diploma mills — and unfortunately, that was often true.
 That has changed significantly in recent years, as regulations and oversight have come into play.
 Today students who pursue online bachelor's degrees are more likely to graduate from a respected, reputable and accredited school, with their degree just as strong as that of someone who attended a traditional brick-and-mortar institution.

-Some industries are quick to look to online learning as a place to find great job candidates.
+Some industries are quick to look to online learning as a place to find job candidates.
 For instance, careers in information technology, business administration, graphic design, marketing, accounting and the like lend themselves very well to online degree programs, as most — if not all — of the work can be done on the computer.
 In addition, the finely-honed tech skills online graduates tend to pick up during their degree pursuit translate into skills they can use on the job.

 However, it is important to note that online college can provide bachelor's degrees in almost every field.
 Even those that require hands-on training, such as nursing, offer hybrid options that allow students to complete most courses through online means but meet in a traditional classroom to complete certain laboratory or clinical components.
 With the flexibility of online degrees, students are no longer limited to choosing a traditional degree simply because their chosen field requires it.